Recipe: Sirloin Steak Sandwiches

 Make Sandwiches to Stretch Steak Further

-This glorious steak sandwich tastes like pure meaty luxury, but don't assume it will cost you a fortune to make.
-This recipe relies on just one pound of budget-friendly sirloin steak — it's usually 10 to 12 bucks a pound — and stretches it into a meal to easily feed all the hungry mouths around the table.
+This glorious steak sandwich tastes just as decadent as it looks, but don’t assume it will cost you a fortune to make.
+This recipe relies on just one pound of budget-conscious sirloin steak — it’s usually 10 to 12 bucks a pound — and stretches it into a meal to easily feed all the hungry mouths around the table.
 Instead of taking the slices of steak right to the dinner plate, make this meaty main go further by turning it into a sandwich with fixings that dress it up and balance the fattiness of the meat.